freifunk-gluon/gluon/README.md

 So all in all, to update and rebuild a Gluon build tree, the following commands should be used:

     git pull
+    (cd site && git pull)
     make update
     make cleanall
     make

+# The autoupdater

+Gluon contains an automatic update system which can be configured in the site configuration.

+By default, the autoupdater is disabled (as it is usually not helpful to have unexpected updates during development), but it can be enabled by setting the variable GLUON_BRANCH when building to override the default branch set in the set in the site configuration.

+A manifest file for the updater can be generated with `make manifest`.
+A signing script (using ecdsautils) can by found in the `contrib` directory.

+A fully automated nightly build could use the following commands:

+    git pull
+    (cd site && git pull)
+    make update
+    make cleanall
+    make -j5 GLUON_BRANCH=experimental
+    make manifest GLUON_BRANCH=experimental
+    contrib/sign.sh $SECRETKEY images/sysupgrade/experimental.manifest
+    cp -r images /where/to/put/this/experimental
+    mv /where/to/put/this/experimental/experimental.manifest /where/to/put/this/experimental/manifest

 # Development